MisterHims/FoundryVTT/ScriptMacros/WildShape/EN/README.md

 ## Informations

-* By default, you will transfer the following attributes from your original form to your new form:
+* By default, you will transfer the following capabilities from your original form to your new form:
   * Mental ablities scores (Wisdom, Intelligence, Charisma)

   * Masteries of saving throws